angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 #### Game 2

 Game 2 is similar.
 Phil leads with mountain into :card[Goblin Welder].
-I play land, cantrip and manage to assemble DD plus Dark Ritual.
+I play land, cantrip and manage to assemble Dd plus Dark Ritual.
 He then plays Urza's Saga and casts Goblin Engineer, getting Painter into the graveyard.
-On my turn I resolve DD, then think for a bit.
+On my turn I resolve Dd, then think for a bit.
 I can either use the Brainstorm in hand to go for the win this turn, or I can pass the turn and Brainstorm/cycle into TO and Cavern.
 Each line loses to different things, but I figure if I go for it this turn I only lose to :card[Pyroblast] + SSG, or Mindbreak Trap.
 I go for it, he